SriHariJagan/BuyBusy-OnlineShopping/README.md

 # Firebase Authentication and Firestore CRUD Operations

 This project is a **React-based web application** that demonstrates Firebase Authentication, CRUD operations on the Firestore database, and routing with React Router.
-It also utilizes React Context API, `useState`, `useEffect`, and advanced hooks to manage authentication, product data, and cart operations.
-The app includes optimized UI/UX and organized code structure with a focus on code readability, naming conventions, and comments.
+It utilizes the React Context API, `useState`, `useEffect`, and advanced hooks to manage authentication, product data, and cart operations.
+The app includes optimized UI/UX and an organized code structure with a focus on code readability, naming conventions, and comments.

+---

 ## Features